 There are a number of other campus resources that provide non-therapeutic support and space for particular groups of students within the larger campus community:

-- The primary campus resource for students of color is Unity House
+- The primary campus resource for students of color is Race and Ethnicity Programs at Unity House

 - The primary campus resource for women at Connecticut College the Womxn’s Center